Josefina Álvares de Azevedo: A Família

 In A Família's first edition, Josefina says that the press can serve as a valve that can awaken an individual's conscience.
 Thus, through the newspaper, it was intended to show that there was no reason for the differentiation that existed at the time between men and women, with women considered inferior when compared to men.

 In that same edition, it is still possible to see the dissatisfaction, both of Josefina and other journalists, regarding the division that existed at the time.
 According to her, the two principles that existed were strength and order, where she delegates the first to men and the second to women.
 In this way, the female sex should also be responsible for the coordination of society, since they, unlike men, were able to coordinate the homes.

 With the proclamation of the Brazilian Republic in November 1889, the discourse on women's right to vote became even stronger, since greater equality was expected in this new political model.
 However, women's rights in this respect have not changed, causing Josefina to criticize this fact in the 7 December 1889 issue, speaking of injustice and reiterating that the only aspect to be taken into account should be intellectual capacity.

 O voto feminino

 In 1890, Josefina Alvares de Azevedo wrote the play O voto feminino, which, before being staged, was advertised in some issues of A Família.
 The comedy's intention, as well as that of the newspaper, was to give voice to women in the Brazilian political scene, especially in the issue of the right to vote.
+Women such as Isabel de Mattos Dillon, who did succeed in voting once, were denied the right to vote even though the law did not specifically exclude them.
 The play was shown at the Teatro Recreio Dramático, at the time, one of the most popular in Rio de Janeiro.

 The play took place at the home of a couple who received their son and son-in-law for dinner.
 Besides them, there is another couple (the maid and her husband) and a single man.
 They await the "result of a consultation submitted to a certain Minister regarding the enactment of the law of the female vote."